JetBrains/kotlin-web-site/docs/reference/java-interop.md

 ### Escaping for Java identifiers that are keywords in Kotlin

-Some of the Kotlin keywords are valid identifiers in Java: in, object, is, etc. If a Java library uses a Kotlin keyword for a method, you can still call the method escaping it with the backtick (`) character
+Some of the Kotlin keywords are valid identifiers in Java: *in*{: .keyword }, *object*{: .keyword }, *is*{: .keyword }, etc.
+If a Java library uses a Kotlin keyword for a method, you can still call the method escaping it with the backtick (`) character

 ``` kotlin